canoo/enterprise-js-workspace/10-exercise-requirejs/README.md

 2. download Require.js
   - from: http://requirejs.org/docs/release/2.1.8/comments/require.js
   - to: src/scripts/requirejs/require.js
+  - *alternative:* copy it from the solution

-3. define a AMD module for each application class
+3. define an AMD module for each application class

 4. create a minimal require.js configuration file
   - set up base url
   - setup some paths
-  - and start the application
+  - and start the application with
+  - *alternative:* copy config.js from solution

-5. change index.html to start require.js application
+5. change index.html to start the require.js application

 6. run the app within the browser

-7. try to adjust the Gruntfile.js file to use r.js